 2017 With Chaz Lee.
 “Yellowdrama: Traumatic Identity and the Model Melodramatist.”
 Trauma & Melodrama: Emotions in the Public Sphere.
 University of Chicago, April 21-22

 2016 With Kirsten Paige.
-Co-panel organizer and co-chair, “Opera and Character.”
-19th Biennial International Conference on Nineteenth-Century Music.
+“Opera and Character.”
+Panel at the 19th Biennial International Conference on Nineteenth-Century Music.
 Merton College, Oxford University, July 11-13

 2016 “Three Speeches by Colin Firth.”
 EZ Music Conference.
 University of California, Berkeley, March 11-13